 - User wants to share an article

-- User comes back to article
+- The user comes back to the article

 - Reader leaves a reply

-- User closes the website
+- The user closes the website

 Let’s run the same test in Test Runner.